enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-ii.md

 Let's make platforming exciting by changing the properties!

 Go for quick design changes by changing color, transparency, even reflection!
 Maybe try combining properties with specific behaviour, such as removing collision when a platform is fully transparent!

+The code below will turn a block invisible, before turning it visible.
+When fully invisible, the block has no collision.

 ```lua
 partVar = game.Workspace.Part